MayankDw/System_Design/AlexXu/Scale_zero_to_million.md

 - Decide when to use cache.
 Consider using cache when data is read frequently but modified infrequently.
 Since cached data is stored in volatile memory, a cache server is not ideal for persisting data.
 - Consistency: This involves keeping the data store and the cache in sync.
 Inconsistency can happen because data-modifying operations on the data store and cache are not in a single transaction.
-- Mitigating failures: A single cache server represents a potential single point of failure (SPOF), defined in Wikipedia as follows: “A single point of failure (SPOF) is a part of a system that, if it fails, will stop the entire system from working” [8].
+- Mitigating failures: A single cache server represents a potential single point of failure (SPOF), defined in Wikipedia as follows: “A single point of failure (SPOF) is a part of a system that, if it fails, will stop the entire system from working” .
 As a result, multiple cache servers across different data centers are recommended to avoid SPOF.
 - Eviction Policy: Once the cache is full, any requests to add items to the cache might cause existing items to be removed.
 This is called cache eviction.
 Least-recently-used (LRU) is the most popular cache eviction policy.
 Other eviction policies, such as the Least
 Frequently Used (LFU) or First in First Out (FIFO), can be adopted to satisfy different use cases.

+### Content Delivery Network (CDN):
+A CDN is a network of geographically dispersed servers used to deliver static content.
+CDN servers cache static content like images, videos, CSS, JavaScript files, etc.